 For those who don't know, Lerici is a small town with a character that hasn't been spoilt by tourism.

 Amongst its many attractions are its eight hundred year old castle and the fact that it has one of the best beaches on the entire Ligurian coast.
 In fact I nearly included it in my article on the best beaches in Liguria.

 I was limited in the number of beaches I wanted to include so Lerici just missed the cut-off.
 The Hotel Florida

 , which you recommend is right on the beach too.

-Actually you've inspired me to return and do an entire feature on Lerici and this special part of Liguria (known as the Gulf of Poets) so keep an eye out for that soon.
+Actually you've inspired me to return and do an entire feature on Lerici and this special part of Liguria - I've started with an article about the next-door town of Tellaro

 The boat trip, which I did ages ago, is amazing and it is not only the Cinque Terre villages that are gorgeous but the entire coast.
 Did you see Portovenere?
 That is another great spot just before you get to the Cinque Terre.
 Honestly, there can be no better way to arrive in the Cinque Terre than by boat...an unforgettable experience.